LewisTowart/tech258_cloud/azure_linux/intro_to_azure/Azure_guide.md

 ### Step 7.

-:Boom: Please follow the same step as listed above for the Database setup.
+:boom: Please follow the same step as listed above for the Database setup.

 ### Step 8.

-:Boom: Please follow the same step as listed above for the Database setup.
+:boom: Please follow the same step as listed above for the Database setup.

 ### Differences to AWS

 On Azure our Network virtual machine needed to be created by us indivdually for our VM instances whereas on AWS it was already done for us.

 Mongodb doesn't need to have it's port 27017 referenced on Azure where as on AWS we needed to add it to the security group.

+The public ips we set within the Network VM stay the same in AWS they always changed.